Name: Dr. Sonya Munsell

 Munsell, S.E.
 (2013, February).
 Combining creative movement and English composition for alternative education students.
 Paper Presentation at the Oklahoma State University Annual Graduate Research Symposium, Stillwater, Oklahoma.

 Research Mentoring Activities

 Sherrick, S., Garcia, Y., & Hardesty, H. (March 2017).
 Home-school dissonance, grit, and academic achievement.
 Paper presentation at the Southwestern Psychological Association Conference, San Antonio, TX. *Received a Psi Chi International Honor Society Award and $400 Scholarship

 Manuscripts In-progress/Under Review

 Vogler, J., Knutson, D., & Munsell, S.E.
-Unraveling the thread: Humor as socially constructed phenomenon in computed mediated classroom discussion (in progress)
+Unraveling the thread: Humor as socially constructed phenomenon in computer mediated classroom discussion (in progress).